 The best form of defence against cyberattacks is implementing the ACSC Essential 8 strategies which aim to mitigate risks of attacks, as well as reduce the extent of damage caused.
 In addition to these strategies, employee training is crucial to ensure all remote workers abide by cybersafe practices.
 We have listed the top 5 cyber risks for remote working.

 1. Coronavirus phishing emails: hackers posing as authorities, such as government or multinational organisations, are taking advantage of business anxiety.
 In the UK, victims have already been scammed out of AUD$1.6 million due to Coronavirus scams.5 To mitigate this risk, ensure you inform your employees about safe email protocols.
 Further, implementing the ACSC Essential 8 strategies will dramatically reduce the threat – even if an employee accidentally opens a spam email.

-2. Fake Coronavirus websites: with people searching for information online, there has been a dramatic increase in fake websites designed to trick victims into downloading malware.6 Implementing Application Hardening and Application Whitelisting, along with employee training, will mitigate this risk.
+2. Fake Coronavirus websites: with people searching for information online, there has been a dramatic increase in fake websites designed to trick victims into downloading malware.6 Implementing Application Hardening and application Control, along with employee training, will mitigate this risk.

 3. Password vulnerability: as 61% of people use the same password7 for a wide range of logins, this hacking strategy becomes even more vulnerable for people working remotely on their private devices.
 Multi-Factor Authentication and employee training can stop hackers from leveraging stolen passwords and protect company data.